samueleaton92-hash/Last-Tackle/README.md

 This is different from Waybook, where the AI narrated *and* tracked all state via a hidden JSON block.
 Here state lives in a plain JS object (`player`) and is saved to `localStorage` after every action — the AI has no way to drift the numbers, because it never sees or sets them.

+## Recent changes: neglect, tabs, and match ratings

+Three problems from early playtesting, fixed:

+- **Relationships went static once formed.** A girlfriend acquired in season 1 with no further story beats just sat there forever.
+Fixed two ways: (1) new partner-specific templates (date night, distance strain, moving in together, a proposal at high relationship value) so the story keeps moving, and (2) a neglect clock — every relationship (girlfriend, coach, teammates, media) quietly decays if you go more than 3 weeks without an event or a proactive action touching it, and a badly neglected relationship can end on its own.
+- **No way to be proactive.** Added tabs — Girlfriend / Team / Coach / Media / Training — reachable any time.
+Each relationship tab has a once-per-week "spend time" action (static text, no API call) that resets its neglect clock and nudges the relationship up.
+If you don't have a partner yet, the Girlfriend tab lets you try to meet someone instead of waiting for the random event to fire.
+- **Match ratings were inflated.** The old formula let anyone hit 9-10 almost every match regardless of experience or reputation.
+Ratings now scale off actual career matches played (a debut player is capped well below a 9) and current skill stats, with variance that narrows as you rack up games — so a rookie's rating swings wildly and low, while a proven veteran's swings narrower and higher.

+## Training

+The Training tab lets you run one extra session a week (also static, no API call) to nudge Attack, Defense or Kicking up a little — at a small fitness cost — or spend the week on recovery to get fitness back.
+Training hard on low fitness carries a small chance of a minor niggle.
+This is deliberately basic; a fuller version would vary gains by position (a fullback training kicking less usefully than a halfback, say) and add diminishing returns as stats approach their cap.

 ## What's actually in this prototype

 - 6 fictional clubs, 9 positions, 4 starting backgrounds